Jury Awards 10.4 Million For Negligence In Administering Heparin

 Heparin is an anticoagulant (blood thinner) that prevents the formation of blood clots in veins, arteries or lungs.
 It is generally used before surgery to reduce the risk of clotting.
 Its use, however, should be carefully monitored as it can lead to an increased risk of bleeding in unintended areas of the body.
 It can also cause bleeding episodes for several weeks after you stop taking the medication.
 Another risk associated with Heparin is called Heparin Induced Thrombocytopenia or HIT, a life threatening complication of heparin therapy in which the patient experiences a systemic reaction to the heparin resulting in a precipitous drop in the patient's thrombocyte count that can result in the development of blood clots or pulmonary embolism.
 Patients have been known to lose limbs following the clotting and deprivation of blood to those limbs.

-If you or a member of your family believes you have been the victim of medical negligence, please call the offices of Silverman, Thompson, Slutkin and White at 410-385-2225 for a free consultation or visit our website to set up your free consultation.
+If you or a member of your family believes you have been the victim of medical negligence, please call the offices of Silverman Thompson at (410) 385-2225 for a free consultation or visit our website to set up your free consultation.